 Please create a zip folder that contains all the original blot and gel images contained in the manuscript's main figures and supplemental figures.
 Authors should annotate each original image, corresponding to the figure in the main article or supplementary materials, and label each lane or loading order.

 All labeling and annotation should be performed without obscuring any data or background bands.
 All experimental samples and controls used for one comparative analysis should be run on the same blot/gel image.
-The different images should not be spliced together to illustrate the results.
+The different images are not allowed to be spliced together to illustrate the results.

 Figure Label & Panel Label